idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - Review internal code/design/documentation artifacts.
 Ask candidate for artifacts they're proud of.
   - Go on a whiteboard to have them explain one of their systems, or help you on yours.
 No need for the candidate to practice, this is just them doing their day job.
   - Talk about hard situations they've had.
-Listen for the criteria smart/gets shit done/emotionally intelligent
+Listen for the criteria smart/gets things done/emotionally intelligent

 ### What are better kinds of interviews

-I've heard the tech interview model described as the second worst kind of assessment strategy, it's only better then everything else we know.
+I've heard the tech interview model described as the second worst kind of assessment strategy, it's only better than everything else we know.

 That might be true, but I've also seen some novel ideas for interviews (Indeed uses these), and I'd be interested to try using them: